Newlode/jirafeau/README.md

-# Introduction
+# Jirafeau

 Welcome to the official Jirafeau project, an [Open-Source software](https://en.wikipedia.org/wiki/Open-source_software).

-Jirafeau is a web site permitting to upload a file in a simple way and give an unique link to it.
+Jirafeau is a project permitting a "one-click-filesharing", which makes it possible to upload a file in a simple way and give an unique link to it.

-A demonstration of the latest version is available on [jirafeau.net](http://jirafeau.net/)
+A demonstration of the latest version is available on [jirafeau.net](http://jirafeau.net/).

 ![Screenshot1](http://i.imgur.com/TPjh48P.png)

-**Main features**:
+## Main features

--  One upload => One download link & One delete linkp
+- One upload → One download link & one delete link
--  Send any large files (thanks to HTML5)
+- Send any large files (thanks to the HTML5 file API → PHP post_max_size limit not relevant)
--  NO database, only use basic PHP
 - Shows progression: speed, percentage and remaining upload time
 - Preview content in browser (if possible)
--  Optional Password protection (for uploading or downloading)
+- Optional password protection (for uploading or downloading)
--  Time limitation
+- Set expiration time for downloads
--  Option to self-destruct after reading
+- Option to self-destruct after first download
+- Shortened URLs using base 64 encoding
+- Maximal upload size configurable
+- NO database, only use basic PHP
 - Simple language support :gb: :fr: :de: :it: :nl: :ro: :sk: :hu: :cn: :gr: :ru: :es:
+- File level [Deduplication](http://en.wikipedia.org/wiki/Data_deduplication) for storage optimization (does store duplicate files only once, but generate multiple links)
+- Optional data encryption
 - Small administration interface
--  File level [Deduplication](http://en.wikipedia.org/wiki/Data_deduplication) for storage optimization
--  A basic Terms Of Service which can be adapted to your needs
--  Shortened URLs using base 64 encoding
+- CLI script to remove expired files automatically with a cronjob
+- Basic, adaptable »Terms Of Service« page
--  API interface
+- Basic API
--  Optional data encryption
+- Bash script to upload files via command line
 - Skins
-...

 Jirafeau is a fork of the original project [Jyraphe](http://home.gna.org/jyraphe/) based on the 0.5 (stable version) with a **lot** of modifications.